TomPatterson9/gildedrp/public/rules.md

 - The Security Team employed by the train company should be the group protecting the train from being robbed but can pull from passengers to make a full 6 man if needed

 ​
-## Prison Break/Prison Transport Guidelines:
+## Prison Break/Prison Transport Guidelines

 ​
 - When breaking someone from prison or a transport, your group should not exceed the limit of 6 including those you are breaking free.
 Unless the people you are breaking free remain non-combatants the entire time you have more than 6 in your group